-The Mississippi River is the largest in North America.
+The Mississippi River is the second longest river in North America.
 Bodies of water from 31 contiguous states drain into the Mississippi.
-Its birth is in Minnesota and ends in the Gulf of Mexico (Friends of the Miss.)
+Its source is in Minnesota and ends in the Gulf of Mexico (Friends of the Miss.)

 The Mississippi originates in the area of northwestern Minnesota, as it flows down it receives water from other rivers such as the St. Croix.
 The Mississippi travels south for 2,530 miles until it reaches its final destination at its Delta.
 This river’s Delta is characterized by it alluvial deposition in deep waters.

 The Mississippi River Delta Basin consists of approximately 521,000 acres of land and shallow estuarine water area.
 Natural channel banks, and a large area of freshwater marsh are prominent features.
 The Mississippi also comprises several natural lakes such as Lake Pepin.

 Over millions of years the seas have risen and fallen, and the Mississippi River’s features changed.
 During the Ice Age, the Laurentide Ice Sheet mostly shaped the River’s current.
 As the ice sheet melted, movements from the Glaciers deposited and till in the Mississippi soil.
 These sediments left the Mississippi region fertile.

 As the temporary rivers formed during this ice age found outlets in other bodies of water, they left a depression with sediments indicating to this ice era.
 Also responsible for the change of certain Mississippi features were created by ecological pressures, which blocked the River in a portion of today’s state of Illinois.
 (Wikipedia)